 A ship with bent or cracked propeller blades might experience severe vibrations while sailing.
 The classification society might demand a repair before the vessel is allowed to sail on.
 By straightening the blades or cropping them, Hydrex can restore the propeller’s balance, resulting in a green light from the class for the vessel.

-A propeller modification can easily be combined with any other maintenance or repair operation that needs to be carried out on the vessel, as was the case with several of the examples that can be found below.
+A propeller modification can easily be combined with any other maintenance or repair operation that needs to be carried out on the vessel.
 Thanks to the flexibility of the Hydrex teams this allows a vessel to keep to its schedule.

 Prior to a propeller repair, a detailed underwater inspection is carried out by Hydrex diver/technicians.
 They are certified to make a full assessment of the condition of the propeller.
 The exact dimensions and position of the damage can then be communicated to the Hydrex technical department supervising the operation.
 This is essential because the calculations need to be perfectly accurate to achieve an ideal result with the repair.
 Hydrex team members are not only divers, but have experience in dealing with all kinds of different situations and circumstances.
 They are trained to think with the people in the technical department.
 As diver/technician experts, they can assist in working out the best solution and have the skill and experience needed to implement the theoretical solutions that have been worked out.